Xylopyrographer/LiteLED/README.md

 1. Not compatible.
 2. Requires the `-DESP32_ARDUINO_NO_RGB_BUILTIN` workaround discussed on the arduino-esp32 GitHub site [here](https://github.com/espressif/arduino-esp32/pull/9941) and as shown in the example [here](https://github.com/espressif/arduino-esp32/tree/master/libraries/ESP32/examples/RMT/Legacy_RMT_Driver_Compatible).
 3. Fully compatible. **But highly recommend using v3+**.

+**PARLIO driver (`LiteLEDpio`, `LiteLEDpioGroup`, `LiteLEDpioLane`) — minimum core version**

+The PARLIO-based driver classes require arduino-esp32 core **≥ 3.1.0** on a PARLIO-capable SoC (`SOC_PARLIO_SUPPORTED` — ESP32-C6, ESP32-H2, ESP32-P4 and later).
+This is the same minimum as the rest of the library for core v3; there is no additional constraint introduced by the PARLIO driver itself.

+The PARLIO driver does not use RMT at all and is unaffected by the RMT-specific compatibility issues listed in the table above.

+Hardware-validated on XIAO ESP32-C6 with arduino-esp32 **3.3.7** (ESP-IDF v5.5.2).

 ### Breaking Change